vinitp94/Algorithms-and-Data-Structures/README.md

 # Algorithms and Data Structures

-This repository contains Ruby implementations of the most commonly known data structures and algorithms in computer science.
+This repository contains test-driven Ruby implementations of the most commonly known data structures and algorithms in computer science.

 - [Dynamic and Static Arrays][arrays]
 - [Heaps][heaps]